seananderson/phd/introduction.md

 \begin{figure}[htbp]
 \centering
 \includegraphics[width=3in]{efficient-frontier-fig.pdf}
-\caption[An introduction to Modern Portfolio Theory mean-variance optimization.]{
+\caption[An introduction to modern portfolio theory mean-variance optimization.]{
 An introduction to modern portfolio theory mean-variance optimization.
 In finance, portfolios are formed by choosing how much to invest in various assets.
 Modern portfolio theory focuses on identifying the set of portfolios